Raven logo

 Leaving the app Open the same files in another Markdown editor Export first, then clean up

-Developer tools grep, git, ripgrep, shell scripts, Cursor, Claude Usually API, export, or app-specific integrations
+Developer tools grep, git, ripgrep, shell scripts, Claude, Codex, Cursor, Companion Usually API, export, or app-specific integrations

-Sync Optional Mac/iPhone sync Usually central to the product
+Sync Optional Mac, iPhone, and iPad sync Usually central to the product

 Best for Personal notes, writing, PKM, and folder-readable local files Team workspaces, databases, and collaboration